Crowdfunding Merchant Account

 As your consultant, we say that sites that have good social media presence and natural organic traffic have better chances of getting approved.
 For this, we suggest startup crowdfunding merchants to work aggressively on the site and social media to generate traffic and a genuine user base.
 If the site has hardly any traffic, then how would underwriters trust that the site can do any business?
 Work on your site for easy approvals.

-KYC for Crowdfunding Payment Gateway
+KYC Requirements for a Crowdfunding Payment Gateway

 Providing all KYC documents to the payment processor at once helps improve the likelihood of getting approval.
 Here is a list of documents that are needed for a crowdfunding payment gateway.